partiql/partiql-docs/templates/0000-template.md

 # Summary
 [summary]: #summary

-One paragraph explanation of the feature.
+One paragraph explanation of the proposed specification change, API change, or feature.

 # Motivation
 [motivation]: #motivation